If you have any questions that aren’t answered here, please feel free to Contact Us.

-We have a small parking lot that can be used on Saturday nights only (our neighbor, Aikido of Reno, uses the lot at all other times).
-There is also plenty of street parking on Willow Street, Wells Avenue, and surrounding neighborhood streets.
-Please lock your vehicle and take valuables with you.
+We have a small parking lot that can be used on Friday and Saturday nights only (our neighbor, Aikido of Reno, uses the lot at all other times).
+There is also plenty of street parking on Willow St., Wells Ave., and surrounding neighborhood streets.
+Please remember to lock your vehicle and take your valuables with you.

 We’ll definitely feed your appetite for comedy, but we do not serve food at our theater.
 There are many great places in our neighborhood to grab a bite to eat before the show or a drink afterward.
 We encourage you to support our local businesses and make a night of it!

 We encourage you to purchase tickets in advance.
-Tickets may also be purchased at the door.
+Tickets can also be purchased at the door 30 minutes before showtime.

 Tickets are generally available 14 days prior to the date of the show.